kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### 🔍 Testing & Quality Assurance

-**Glow's protective care**: *"Your attention to detail helps us catch problems before they affect others.
-You're like a guardian angel for our users."*
+**Trish's protective care**: *"Your attention to detail helps us catch problems before they affect others!
+You're like a guardian angel for our users.
+Let's make sure everything works perfectly!"*

 - **Test new features** and report bugs
 - **Provide feedback** on user experience